-The Forestry Division implemented a collaborative, stakeholder-driven process in the development of the Natural Resource Assessment.
-A collaborative approach allowed the Forestry Division (1) to solicit stakeholder expertise and place-based knowledge from across the state, (2) to use this knowledge in the development of the core data models, (3) to foster transparency, and (4) to encourage much needed investment and confidence in the final products from the diverse groups engaging in natural resource management and conservation in the state.
+The Forestry Division implemented a stakeholder-driven process in the development of the Natural Resource Assessment.
+This collaborative approach (1) solicited stakeholder expertise and place-based knowledge from across the state, (2) applied this knowledge to develop core data models, (3) fostered transparency, and (4) encouraged investment and confidence in the final products from those engaging in natural resource management and conservation in the state.
 Overall, the collaborative approach represents an intensive and comprehensive effort by Forestry Division to create high confidence core data models that reflect a heavy investment in knowledge of New Mexico's natural resources.

-The collaboration first began with outreach to the 22 Native American tribal governments in New Mexico.
-All tribal governments were given notification of the project and invited to an introductory meeting to engage either as part of the collaborative Stakeholder Steering Committee or directly with State Forestry.
-Beginning in July 2009, the Forestry Division convened the first meeting of the stakeholders which initiated the formation of the Technical Advisory Teams, teams of resource experts representing different agencies which worked together to develop the core data models.
+Collaboration began with outreach to the 22 Native American tribal governments in New Mexico.
+Tribal governments were invited to an introductory meeting to engage either as part of the Stakeholder Steering Committee or directly with State Forestry.
+In July 2009, the Forestry Division convened the first meeting of the stakeholders and formed the Technical Advisory Teams-teams of resource experts representing different agencies which worked together to develop the core data models.
 Technical Advisory Teams and core data models are described more fully below.
-The initial stakeholder session provided an opportunity for questions and answers and the core team with feedback and recommendations.
+The initial session provided an opportunity for questions and answers and the core team with feedback and recommendations.
 This meeting was attended by over 70 professionals and interested parties representing 49 agencies, tribes, or organizations.
 All applicable federal land management agencies were present, as well as the State Department of Game and Fish.
-Subsequent to this initial stakeholder meeting, the State Forest Stewardship Coordinating Committee received quarterly updates on the progress of the Statewide Assessment effort.
+Subsequent to this meeting, the Forestry met with and invited participation from existing forestry panels including the Forest and Watershed Health Coordinating Group, the State Forest Stewardship Coordinating Committee, and the Natural Resources Conservation Service's State Technical Committee (NRCS-STC).
+As the formal committee for the NRCS-STC, the Stewardship Coordinaterly updates on the progress of the Statewide Assessment effort.